microbiomedata/docs/content/home/src/tutorials/run_workflows.md

 >NMDC EDGE MAGs Generation Tutorial Practice
 >
 >Task: Log into NMDC EDGE and run the Metagenome MAGs workflow.
-Use the assebled contigs and the read mapping file which are output from the project run in the Assembly Tutorial (assembled_contigs.fna and pairedMapped_sorted.bam) and the combined functional annotation file fromt he Annotation Tutorial (the file ending in fuctional_annotation.gff)
+Use the assebled contigs and the read mapping file which are output from the project run in the Assembly Tutorial (assembled_contigs.fna and pairedMapped_sorted.bam) and the combined functional annotation file from the Annotation Tutorial (the file ending in fuctional_annotation.gff)
 >
 >&nbsp;&nbsp;&nbsp;&nbsp;Question 1:  Calculate the percentage of the contigs were binned.
 >